Election FAQs During COVID-19

 The COVID-19 pandemic has forced us to adapt the way we work, live and serve.
 With the current limitations surrounding meeting in groups, Lions Clubs International has developed these helpful answers to some of your most asked questions regarding holding district conventions and club elections.

-- May we change the multiple district or district convention to a later date?
+- May we change the multiple district or district convention to a later date due to issues regarding COVID 19?

 Yes.
-We ask that reasonable notice be provided through an ofﬁcial call (or an amended ofﬁcial call if notiﬁcation has already been provided), and note the district convention shall be held no less than 30 days prior to the convening date of the international convention, and the multiple district convention be held no less than 15 days prior to the convening date of the international convention.
+However, the means in which the convention date is changed may not be inconsistent with relevant constitution and by laws.
+Note the district convention shall be held no less than 30 days prior to the convening date of the international convention, and the multiple district convention be held no less than 15 days prior to the convening date of the international convention.

 - May the district convention happen after the multiple district convention if need be?